po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

 GIVEN an a text editor web application
 WHEN I open my application in my editor
-THEN I should see a client server folder structure WHEN I run `npm start:dev` from the root directory THEN I find that my application should start up the backend and serve the client WHEN I run the text editor application from my terminal THEN I find that my JavaScript files have been bundled using webpack
+THEN I should see a client server folder structure WHEN I run `npm run dev` from the root directory
+THEN I find that my application should start up the backend and serve the client WHEN I run the text editor application from my terminal THEN I find that my JavaScript files have been bundled using webpack